larahstow/Numark-Mixtrack-Quad-4-Deck-mapping-for-Mixxx-2.3.3/README.md

 - I had not worked with midi or javascript, still more done in the last week or so than all you in 12 years ROFL
 - I hope many people get to enjoy this wonderful controller for years to come without being robbed by VDJ -
-- Whats New?
+- Whats new?
 -  Incorrectly mapped buttons were found and fixed
 -  FX123 & Filter knob speed is fixed
 -  Pressing shift + turning FX123 knobs now change what effects are assigned to the pads
 -  Pressing shift + keylock now enables / disables keylock
 -  Pressing shift + Range now scales the range of the pitch slider
+-  Pressing left shift + right shift now enables / disables AutoDJ
+-  AutoDJ now auto enabled with nice slow fade in when Mixxx starts so you can start Mixxx and walk away
 -  Soft takeover added to all sliders and knobs, so there is no more extreme jumps in volumes or filters etc
 -  Jogwheel direction when not in scratch mode was wrong now fixed
 -  Fixed some timer kill errors
--  AutoDJ now auto enabled with nice slow fade in when Mixxx starts so you can start Mixxx and walk away
 -  New colors on most pads
 -  Beautiful LED intro on Mixxx startup
 -  Idle mode added to keep the LED show going until you start DJing, also now resumes if idle again